Product Overview

 User Research Overview

-Going into this research I first started by taking some quick surveys to pinpoint potential users.
+Going into this research I first with the goal of the project and researching potential target audience afterwards I did some quick surveys and competitive audit.
 Afterwards I commenced with the interview and asked series of questions pertaining to their experience when using a food app, then I used those interviews and built two personas and their user journey.
 At first I was assuming that people are mostly focused on the checkout not being fast enough.
 But I learned that wasn't the only issue, users had problem being confident in their choice as well as finding food items if they have any particular choice.

-From there I created wireframes and did some usability testing in a unmoderated setting where I could observe the user interact with the app without any outside help.
+From there I created information architecture, user-flow, wireframes, and did some usability testing in a unmoderated setting where I could observe the user interact with the app without any outside help.
 Making it more natural and helps with understanding the user thought pattern when interacting with the product.
 Afterwards I made adjustments to the design and created the mockup design and prototyped for final testing phases.

 Competitive Audit

-The competitive audit provides a structured analysis of similar applications, evaluating their strengths, weaknesses, and key design patterns to identify opportunities for improvement.
-The spreadsheet includes a detailed comparison of competitors based on usability, navigation, checkout efficiency, and visual design, highlighting areas where the application can stand out.
-The report summarizes key insights, identifying gaps in user experience, common industry trends, and potential enhancements to refine the app’s design and functionality.
+My competitive audit provides a structured analysis of Uber Eats, DoorDash, and Yelp, evaluating their strengths, weaknesses, opportunities, threats, and key design patterns.
+I created a detailed spreadsheet comparing usability, navigation, checkout efficiency, and visual design, identifying areas where my app can stand out.
+The report summarizes key insights, UX gaps, and industry trends, guiding improvements to enhance the app's design and functionality for users.

 Audit Data Spreadsheet